ampproject/amphtml/ads/aduptech.md

 limitations under the License.
 -->

-# Ad Up Technology
+# AdUp Technology

-Please visit [www.adup-tech.com](http://www.adup-tech.com) for more information on how to get required ad tag or placement keys.
+Please visit [www.adup-tech.com](http://www.adup-tech.com) for more information and sign up as publisher to create your placement.

 ## Examples